-The sport is really gaining momentum in Australia after following the lead from out northern hemisphere counterparts where the sport is absolutely exploding.
-Spring is only just around the corner and I have a feeling it’s going to busy time out on the water with more and more people discovering that gliding feeling of SUP.
+The sport of SUP (standup paddling) is really gaining momentum in Australia after following the lead from our northern hemisphere counterparts where the sport is absolutely exploding.
+Summer is only just around the corner and once again it’s going to be a busy time out on the water with more and more people discovering that gliding feeling of SUP is very addictive.

 I remember going for my first paddle on a standup board and felt like such a gumby..everything felt awkward and like one big ab crunch session.
 But I loved it went back for more…

-But anyways, let’s get one thing out of the way first and that is the correct way to hold a paddle...yes believe it or not I see more people holding it around the wrong way out on the water.
+But anyway, let’s get one thing out-of-the-way first and that is the correct way to hold a paddle...yes, believe it or not, I see more people holding it around the wrong way out on the water.
 Here is a diagram to explain it better.
 Notice how the blade angle is facing forward for the best efficiency.

 The next step is to look at stroke technique…Here is a great video to properly explain (and it’s easier to watch something rather than read it)

-This is a lot to take in if you’re a beginner but soon enough it will all come easy enough just like riding a bike.
-You will find that one side of your body will probably be stronger than the other and you will tend to veer more on one side but it that’s the beauty of this sport..it creates a great body awareness and helps you discover muscle imbalances.
+This is a lot to take in if you’re a beginner but soon enough it will all come easily enough just like riding a bike.
+You may find that one side of your body will is stronger than the other and you could find it difficult to stay straight ..
+SUP is great for this reason as it allows greater body awareness and helps you discover muscle imbalances.

 As the video describes there is a technique to aim for down the track once you have mastered the whole balance thing, which is surprisingly easy on flatwater boards.
 Don’t ever feel you can’t kneel down either..this is the safest way to stop yourself or regain your balance when that mad dingy driver goes past!